Our land managers not only love the outdoors and water resources, it’s where they thrive.

 “As a child, I joined my father and grandfather on quail hunts, and we would walk miles through the sandhills of Blackwater River State Forest following the pointers as they worked,” Copeland recalls.
 “I spent my summer breaks in a homestead-era cracker-style cabin that had been passed down through the generations to my grandma.
 The cabin was like a basecamp and we’d springboard from there everyday to explore the sandy bottomed creeks, pine forests, seeps and ravines that surrounded it.
 On these explorations, my grandfather taught us to use field guides to identify trees and animals, and my grandmother would tell us stories about how her grandparents used to see Florida panthers from time to time.”

 Copeland’s role as a land manager with the St. Johns River Water Management District is a natural fit.
-She combines her passion, knowledge and training to manage what is perhaps the most distinctive region of district lands: the 2,000-square-mile Upper St. Johns River Basin, noted for its mosaic of marsh, sawgrass and cypress domes.
-It’s east-central Florida’s version of the Florida Everglades.
+She combines her passion, knowledge and training to manage a diverse region of public lands in the northern portion of the District that includes seepage slopes, hardwood swamp and many miles of shoreline along environmentally sensitive creeks and rivers.

 “I always wanted to have a job where I would be making a difference in our natural world,” she says.
 “There’s office work involved, but the days I’m working with my team out in the field are priceless.”